 Now a freelance performer and composer residing just north of Coffs Harbour, Glen focuses on his original music, performing and providing music training on various platforms.
 He is also investigating the possibility of developing his 300-acre hinterland property into a creative retreat for artists to enjoy the pristine surroundings and spend some focussed time on their craft.

-His formal studies include composition, classical voice, classical guitar and jazz guitar.
-Glen received a number of awards and scholarships both in Australia and in the USA during the course of his studies and taught at the University of North Texas as a teaching fellow and at Texas Wesleyan University while studying at UNT.
+Glen's formal studies included composition, classical voice, classical guitar and jazz guitar.
+He received a number of awards and scholarships both in Australia and in the USA and taught at the University of North Texas as a teaching fellow and at Texas Wesleyan University.
 His PhD with Macquarie University (Sydney) studied the improvisational style of jazz guitar great Jimmy Raney.
 He also supervised numerous PhD students during his university tenure.

-Glen has worked with some of Australia's finest jazz musicians and has featured at a number of jazz festivals including Pinnacles (Brisbane), Great Tropical Jazz Party (Magnetic Island), Big River Jazz Festival (Rockhampton), North Queensland Jazz Festival (Mackay), Hot August Jazz (Hobart) and the Great Barrier Reef Jazz Festival (Hamilton Island).
-With Derrin Kerr (CQCM) and Lee Huber (Hamilton Island Enterprises) he managed the Hamilton Island Project, a unique industry, performing arts education interface.
+Working with some of Australia's finest jazz musicians, he has featured at many jazz festivals, including Pinnacles (Brisbane), Great Tropical Jazz Party (Magnetic Island), Big River Jazz Festival (Rockhampton), North Queensland Jazz Festival (Mackay), Hot August Jazz (Hobart) and the Great Barrier Reef Jazz Festival (Hamilton Island).

 Glen is in demand as a workshop leader and adjudicator.
 He has also been involved in church music for some 35 years, most recently serving eight years as Music Pastor at Hobart Central Church.
 Songwriting is a long-term passion, and Glen has performed his originals in range of venues from churches to concert halls in Australia and the USA.